statmike/Resampling-Methods-in-SAS-Viya/readme.md

     B=integer
       required
       Specifies the desired number of bootstrap resamples.
 Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.
-      If you run resample.bootstrap first then make sure you used the same value of B.
+      If you run resample.bootstrap first then you should use the same value of B (it will ignore the value and use the value from the prior bootstrap).
           If you don't run resample.bootstrap first then resample.doubleBootstrap will do it correctly.
     D=integer
       required